Powering Nashua Textile Mills: Exploring Mine Falls Park, NH

 The bridge was originally covered in wood and was designed to transport raw cotton to the production mills located across the river.

-Originally the Cotton House, pictured below, provided warehouse space but later the building was converted to support turbines operations for boiler and steam production.
+Originally the Cotton House, pictured below, provided warehouse space but later the building was converted to support turbine operations for boiler and steam production.
 There is an impressive cast iron steel pipe structure on the back of the building but I haven't been able to identify its purpose.
 Key dates relative to power production at the complex:

 In 1882, the mills converted from water power to coal-fired boilers.